kaloyan-marinov/mini-jira-2/README.md

     Ready:          False
     Restart Count:  0
     Environment:
-      POSTGRES_DB:        <set to the key 'postgres-url' of config map 'postgres-config'>   Optional: false
+      POSTGRES_DB:        <set to the key 'db-engine-host' of config map 'postgres-config'>   Optional: false
       POSTGRES_USER:      <set to the key 'postgres-user' in secret 'postgres-secret'>      Optional: false
       POSTGRES_PASSWORD:  <set to the key 'postgres-password' in secret 'postgres-secret'>  Optional: false
     Mounts: